 Then comes the blood, when the couple’s sons arrive and “eldest son,” that is, Cain (Domhnall Gleeson) kills “younger brother,” or Abel, (Brian Gleeson), triggering a chain of events that will lead all to chaos.
 The blood eats through the floor like acid, revealing a secret door in the cellar that Mother didn’t even know existed.
 Framed with blood, it is a literal door to destruction.
-She may cover the hole on the floor and make a baby’s room in the same chamber after finding out she is pregnant, but soon the blood resurfaces, staining the carpet when people return to disturb her peace.
-All these elements are metaphorical representations of the birth of human violence in the world, contaminating what should be a nurturing home in the first place.
+It doesn’t matter how she tries to cover the hole on the floor and makes a baby’s room in the same chamber after finding out she is pregnant, soon the blood resurfaces, staining the carpet when people return to disturb her peace.
+All these elements are metaphorical representations of the birth of human violence in the world, contaminating what should be a nurturing home.

 And that is what Mother is supposed to be after all, the female personification of nature – Gaia, Terra, Mother Earth or mother goddess.
 Meek, passive and confused, she begs everyone to stop destroying her home but they don’t care.
 No one respects her.
 They thank their host (singular) and complain that she should “put on something decent” for the wake.
 Some men overtly insult her with sexist lines that end up creating an interesting parallel between abuse of nature and misogyny.
 It is not by chance, actually, that the film’s title is written with a lower-case m, since this also illustrates how small we think of Earth and the disproportional importance that people give to God, whose comfort they desperately seek in grief.

-God who is depicted exactly like in the Old Testament: absent when you need him (every time Mother turns to Him he is gone); selfish (not caring at all about her torment); and tremendously narcissistic, with a huge desire to be loved and admired.
+God is depicted exactly like in the Old Testament: absent when you need him (every time Mother turns to Him he is gone); selfish (not caring at all about her torment); and tremendously narcissistic, with a huge desire to be loved and admired.
 In one scene, Mother looks up and sees Him, almighty, framed in a very low angle and with light over his head.
-But even more beautiful is to see how he enjoys the fact that people read his work in different ways – and so, when all war breaks out and they start killing each other, nothing more natural after all than his publisher, or “herald” (Kirsten Wiig), be the first to order Mother’s death, representing those who interpret the scriptures the way they want and use them as weapons of murder and destruction.
+But more beautiful is how he enjoys the fact that people read his work in different ways – and so, when all war breaks out and they start killing each other, nothing is more natural after all than his publisher, or “herald” (Kristen Wiig), being the first to order Mother’s death, representing those who interpret the scriptures the way they want and use them as weapons of murder and destruction.

 Religious cults quickly emerge in different rooms of worship, as well as fences that separate and isolate people – a fitting nod to Donald Trump and his border wall.
 But Him doesn’t want the intruders to leave; he wants to offer his new-born son to them.
 They are waiting, and when the baby is finally taken away from Mother’s bosom, it is killed by the mob and the insane father decides to forgive.
 Now, isn’t this exactly what the God of the New Testament does when his son Jesus Christ is murdered?
 A high priest says that the child’s death doesn’t matter, for “his voice can be heard,” so I guess the devouring of the baby’s flesh shouldn’t be that shocking for all the faithful who consume the sacramental bread and wine in the Catholic Mass, right?